idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step05_common_geom.md

 ## Core

 The highest level of reactor geometry is generally the core, which consists of multiple assemblies patterned together.
 [PatternedHexMeshGenerator.md] can be used to create cores similar to how it is used to create assemblies.
-The main difference is that the inputs to a core object are assemblies rather than pins, and the parameter `generate_core_metadata` should be set to `true` when creating a core.
+The main difference is that the inputs to a core object are assemblies rather than pins, and the parameter [!param](/Mesh/PatternedHexMeshGenerator/generate_core_metadata) should be set to `true` when creating a core.
 This tells MOOSE that the generated object is a core rather than an assembly, which is required to identify eligible mesh operations after creation (for example trimming along a line).

 ### Object